-Disability services for children: understanding the terminology
+Disability services for children and teenagers: understanding the terminology

 Services or service providers

 These are the people and organisations that offer therapies and supports.
 They might provide one therapy or several types, as well as other services and supports for your child and family, like respite services, social and recreational programs, or peer support programs.

 Services might be specialist disability services.
 This includes services that provide specialised support for people with specific disabilities like autism, cerebral palsy, hearing loss and vision impairment.